aetperf/aetperf.github.io/_posts/2023-08-30-Vector-similarity-search-with-pgvector.md

 ---

-In the realm of vector databases, [pgvector](https://github.com/pgvector/pgvector) emerges as a noteworthy open-source extension tailored for Postgres databases.
+In the realm of vector databases, [*pgvector*](https://github.com/pgvector/pgvector) emerges as a noteworthy open-source extension tailored for Postgres databases.
 This extension equips Postgres with the capability to efficiently perform vector similarity searches, a powerful technique with applications ranging from recommendation systems to semantic search.

-To illustrate the practical implementation of Pgvector, we'll delve into a specific use case involving the "Simple English Wikipedia" dataset.
-This dataset, [available from OpenAI](https://cdn.openai.com/API/examples/data/vector_database_wikipedia_articles_embedded.zip), contains vector embeddings for Wikipedia articles.
+To illustrate the practical implementation of *pgvector*, we'll delve into a specific use case involving the "Simple English Wikipedia" dataset.
+This dataset, available [here](https://cdn.openai.com/API/examples/data/vector_database_wikipedia_articles_embedded.zip) from OpenAI, contains vector embeddings for Wikipedia articles.

-We'll guide you through the process of setting up and utilizing Pgvector for vector similarity search within a Postgres database.
+We'll guide you through the process of setting up and utilizing *pgvector* for vector similarity search within a Postgres database.
 The blog post covers essential steps, including table creation, loading the dataset, and performing queries to find nearest neighbors based on cosine similarity.
-Additionally, we'll demonstrate how to integrate the [Langchain vectorstore PGVector](https://python.langchain.com/docs/integrations/vectorstores/pgvector) to streamline embedding storage and retrieval.
-We will finally perform question answering over documents.
+Additionally, we'll demonstrate how to integrate the [Langchain vectorstore *PGVector*](https://python.langchain.com/docs/integrations/vectorstores/pgvector) to streamline embedding storage and retrieval.
+We will finally perform question answering over the documents stored in Postgres.

 ## The *Simple English Wikipedia* dataset

 The *Simple English Wikipedia dataset* is a substantial resource provided by OpenAI.
 This dataset is accessible through [this link](https://cdn.openai.com/API/examples/data/vector_database_wikipedia_articles_embedded.zip
 ) and weighs approximately 700MB when compressed, expanding to around 1.7GB when in CSV format.

 The dataset comprises a collection of Wikipedia articles, each equipped with associated vector embeddings.
-The embeddings are constructed using [OpenAI's *text-embedding-ada-002*](https://platform.openai.com/docs/guides/embeddings/what-are-embeddings) model, yielding vectors with 1536 elements or dimensions.
+The embeddings are constructed using [OpenAI's *text-embedding-ada-002*](https://platform.openai.com/docs/guides/embeddings/what-are-embeddings) model, yielding vectors with 1536 elements.

 The dataset's columns of significance include `content_vector` and `title_vector`, representing the vector embeddings for the article's title and content.